Andres9890/ia-Uploading-Discord-Bot/README.md

 # Archive.org Uploading Bot

 This Discord bot allows users to upload files directly to [Archive.org](https://archive.org) via a simple command in a Discord server.
-It handles file attachments, generates unique identifiers for uploads, and automatically creates metadata for the uploaded files.
+It handles file attachments, generates unique identifiers for uploads, and automatically creates metadata for each uploaded file.

 ---